 Features: As developed

-Select your preferred channel:
+Choose your update channel:

-Default : Stable releases only
+Default : Stable, tested releases

-Early Access : Pre-release versions
+Early Access : Pre-release builds, several times per week

 Restart Cursor to apply changes